-- Donald A. Squires, “Unpublished Transitional Hyperpea of John II Vatatzes”
+- Donald A. Squires, “Unpublished Transitional Hyperpera of John II Vatatzes”

-- Julian Baker, “The Height of Denier Tournois Minting in Greece, 1290-1310, According to Archaemetric Data”
+- Julian Baker, “The Height of Denier Tournois Minting in Greece, 1290-1310, According to Archaeometric Data”

 In the materials of this session I would probably never have been interested but for the ‘Heathrow Hoard’ and, to a lesser extent, my work with Alexander Nagle to catalogue the Barber’s Crusader coins, and the papers here were certainly all about much less common coins than the previous ones had been, Julian Baker’s archaeometry not withstanding.
 You have already seen here how tricky attribution of the late Byzantine empire’s coins can be, especially from the period where the empire was broken up, and I can’t rehash the speakers’ detailed arguments here.
 So let’s instead move on to events after the papers, which is where the pictures come in!

 For lo, after the end of the papers, firstly there was a cocktail reception, with the terrace of the Palazzo dei Congressi overflowing (or nearly—thankfully no-one actually did go overboard but it seemed a real danger) with hobnobbing numismatists, and then we were promptly hustled off to nothing less than the Greco-Roman theatre (also close by).
 This is why I didn’t include pictures of that in the previous photo post: all that I have, I got in this flash of evening activity, and it seemed better to present it as a space that was in use.
 Therefore, witness!